NiloofarESF1996/NiloofarESF1996/README.md

 ## 🔭 I'm currently working as

-- Data Science Reasearch Assistant and Master Student at the University of Sussex.
+- Data Science Reasearch Assistant at the University of Sussex.

 ## 🌱 I'm currently learning